How Knowing a Foreign Language Can Help Your Career

 You’ll be more capable

 Employers are always seeking workers who can think faster and make difficult decisions.
 Emotional intelligence can help you make the right judgment calls, which is why it’s a critical skill that many companies and hiring managers look for.
 And guess what?
 Learning a language can help you develop it!
 It’s also been well documented that being bilingual is a sign of intelligence and is even good for your mental health.
-So, if you speak another language, your job application just went to the top of the pile.
+So, if you speak another language, your job application just jumped to the top of the pile.

 You’ll have a unique icebreaker